ahungry/typescript-react-comparison/README.md

 includes/type checks.

 ## Notes
-CRAT is the only one that does type checking - fusebox is fast because it doesn't do type checking.
+crat is the only one that does type checking - fusebox is fast because it doesn't do type checking.
 Likewise with swc.
 This may be fine for a faster build/bundle step, if there is a different tsc type checking step that occurs.

 # Setup steps for each
-## CRAT
+## crat

 ```sh
 npm i -g create-react-app